 And make no mistake: a meditation it is.

 Each shoe is banged against another to remove the dust gathered from the previous throw.
 Every bang rings like a mighty bell.
 This backyard, this horseshoe pit, is 500 miles from the nearest ocean, but ships at sea spring to emergency stations upon hearing these mad night bells from Central Kentucky.

-Each ring of each shoe is a soul-centering om-m-m-m-m to this nocturnal pitcher of steel.
+Each ring of each shoe is a centering om-m-m-m-m to the soul of this nocturnal pitcher of steel.